TheTexta/obsidian-main/Temporal Lobes.md

 #biological-psychology
 Temporal Lobes::The temporal lobe contains the primary auditory cortex as well as the wernicks area, along with the olfactory cortex.
+Responsible for language and smell.

 ![[temporal lobes.png]]